My finances, my projects, my life

 Opportunities and pitfalls in investing in precious objects

-Actress Elizabeth Taylor set the benchmark for investing in collectibles with her appetite for jewels – in 2011 a selection fetched a total of $156.8 million at auction by Christie’s New York.
+Actress Elizabeth Taylor set the benchmark for investing in collectibles with her appetite for jewels – in 2011 a selection sold for a total of $156.8 million at an auction conducted by Christie’s in New York.
 Of 80 jewels on sale, 24 fetched more than $1 million and six exceeded $5 million.

 Taylor liked her wealth to be where she could see it, and her judgement of quality appears to have been sound.
 But is it a viable strategy for investors at large?
 Are precious objects a worthwhile part of one’s portfolio?

-The idea may appear more appealing now the seemingly unstoppable rise of stock markets during the 2010s has come to an end, at least temporarily, and the ‘exotic’ investment of choice in recent years, crypto-currencies and lately non-fungible tokens (NFTs), have fallen a long way from their peaks.
+The idea may appear more appealing now the seemingly unstoppable rise of stock markets during the 2010s has evolved into a more turbulent trajectory, and the more exotic investment of choice in recent years, crypto-currencies, have also fallen from their peak.

-The security of something tangible – an investment that can be worn, hung on a wall, or even drunk – is suddenly much more compelling than in recent times.
-While not everyone has the advantages and connections of one of the world’s most famous actresses of her epoch, ‘precious’ assets – fine wine, art, gold and other jewellery and antiques – can be within reach of many investors.
-The US trading platform Public has added collectibles and NFTs to its suite of investment options, alongside stocks and crypto-currencies.
+The security of something tangible – an investment that can be worn, hung on a wall, or even drunk – has become more compelling than in recent times.
+While not every investor has the advantages and connections of one of the world’s most famous actresses of her epoch, at least some precious assets – fine wine, art, gold and other jewellery, and antiques – can be within reach of many investors.
+The US trading platform Public has collectibles among its suite of investment options, alongside equities and crypto-currencies, and other specialised investment platforms have sprung up.

 Gold flourishing in troubled times

-These assets are far from homogenous – each has different markets and its own investment characteristics.
-Gold, for example, is a popular choice when markets or economies look vulnerable (and is reputed to offer a hedge against inflation, although its real-world record is patchier).
+These assets are far from interchangeable – each has different markets and its own investment characteristics.
+Gold, for example, is a popular choice when markets or economies look vulnerable.
+It is also prized as a hedge against inflation, although its real-world performance record is patchy.

 By contrast, the art market is often more buoyant when there is plenty of money circulating in the financial system, which often, although not always, coincides with periods of vigorous economic growth.
 However, as with the price of antiques, the value of artworks can vary according to fashion and demand.
-Picking up works by a popular artist early on can be a strategy to build value in any economic climate.
+Picking up works by a popular artist early in their career or popularity can be a strategy to build value in any economic climate – but it is far from easy to pull off.

-The key appeal of this type of asset for an investor is its tangibility – an investment that can be worn, hung on a wall, or even drunk.
+The key appeal of this type of asset for an investor is its tangibility.

 The key appeal of this type of asset for an investor is its tangibility.
-Even if you don’t make any money out of fine art, at least you can still look at it.
-With fine wine, you can drink it – although there’s also the risk it could turn to vinegar – and you can wear jewellery.
-The same cannot be said for a stock or bond market investment, still less a crypto-currency.
+Even if you don’t make any money out of art, at least you can hang or mount it, and admire it.
+Fine wine can be drunk, alone or with family or friends – although there’s also the risk it could have turned to vinegar – and you can wear jewellery.
+The same cannot be said for a share or bond investment, let alone a crypto-currency.

 Balance and diversification

-Collectible assets also fulfil other roles within a portfolio.
-In general, their value tends not to vary in the same way as conventional equity and bond markets.
-This offers balance to a portfolio, helping to reduce its vulnerability to volatile conditions in changing market environments.
+Collectible assets may fulfil other roles within a portfolio.
+In general, their value tends not to change in line with conventional equity and bond markets.
+This offers balance to a portfolio, helping to reduce its vulnerability to volatility amid changing market environments.

 All that glitters…

-The price of gold continued to rise even as share prices started to recover, amid currency devaluations as countries struggled to contain budget deficits that had soared through the cost to governments of rescuing and recapitalising failing financial institutions and other companies of systemic importance.
+The price of gold continued to rise even as share prices started to recover, amid currency devaluations as countries struggled to contain budget deficits that had soared as a result of the cost to governments of rescuing and recapitalising failing financial institutions and other companies of systemic importance.

 Supply constraints and scarcity